koculu/Regor/docs/api/ref.md

 ## Overview

-The `ref` function is a utility provided by Regor.
-It converts a given value and its nested properties into ref objects recursively, returning a ref object that reflects the structure of the input value.
+The `ref` function converts a given value and its nested properties into ref objects recursively, returning a ref object that reflects the structure of the input value.

 [**`Try It Online`**](https://stackblitz.com/edit/regor-sample-ref?file=index.ts)